 We encourage students to be present to provide information that is important to the case.
 If you fail to appear:

-- Charges and sanctions may be issued in your absence
+- Code violations may be identified and sanctions may be issued in your absence

 - A hold may be placed on your University account preventing you from performing any official University action (e.g., registration) until you complete the conference

 I am an impacted party; what are my choices and rights?

 If you are an impacted party of a student’s misconduct, you are encouraged to report violations of law to the proper on- or off-campus authorities, if you haven't already done so.
 Additionally, you can choose to file an incident report with the Office of Student Conduct.
 The Office of Student Conduct can assist impacted parties in accessing services on campus or in the community to support them through the experience.
 An impacted party may have the opportunity to be involved as a witness or as an equal partner in any conduct process that develops as a result of the complaint.
 They are also able to provide information without committing to participating in the process.

 I am a witness; what is my obligation?

 If you have information about an incident involving others, we will provide options for your participation in the conduct proceedings.
 It is important to present your knowledge of the facts honestly.
 Providing false information during any part of the process is a violation of the Code of Conduct.